 Square jaw.
 Strong angles.
-The face shape that sells men’s grooming products, anchors contouring tutorials, and gets referenced in almost every “face shape guide” ever published.
-Turns out — across 3,803 real AI face shape scans conducted by FaceAura AI — a true geometric square face appeared just 29 times.
-That’s 0.76% of the entire dataset.
-It is, by any honest measure, rare.
+The face shape that sells men’s grooming products, anchors contouring tutorials, and appears in almost every face-shape infographic.
+Yet across 14,114 real FaceAura AI face-shape scans, a true geometric square face appeared 164 times.
+That is 1.16% of the full dataset.

 What “Rare” Actually Means in a Face Shape Dataset